foobuzz/todo/doc/guide.md

 Since it's a long-term task, you probably don't want it to be shown in the middle of tasks that need to be done quickly.

 You can use the `-s` or `--start` option in order to set a start-point to the task.
-The task will show up in the todo list only starting from the start-point.
+The task will show up in the todolist only starting from the start-point.
 The value of `-s` is in the same format than for `--deadline`: a date or a delay.
 Let's say we want to be bothered by the fireworks thing starting from the middle of June.

 	$ todo task 5 -s 2016-06-15
 	$ todo